-- Select a primary source document related to the historical themes portrayed in the film and post it one week in advance to the Blackboard website.
+- Select a primary source document related to the historical themes portrayed in the film.
+Have me approve it for posting one week in advance to the Blackboard website.

-- Develop an annotated bibliography of sources related to this film and its historical context and give it to me.
+- Develop an annotated bibliography of sources related to the film and its historical context and give it to me.

 - Take the lead on guiding the discussion on the Blackboard website.

-Please Note: It is your group's responsibility to pick up the film from Pickler library and bring it to class for viewing.
+Please note: It is your group's responsibility to pick up the film from Pickler library (or any other source) and bring it to class for viewing.
 In order to be sure that the film is not checked out when we need it in class, it is a good idea for one person in your group to put a hold on the film for a day or two before we watch it.

 Source analysis (20 percent).
-Select one scholarly book related to the historical topic of the film and critique the argument in the reading.
+Select one scholarly book related to the historical topic of the film you are presenting and critique its argument.
 The essay should be three pages long, typed, double-spaced, follow good essay form (have an intro, thesis, conclusion, etc.) and include citations, a bibliography, and page numbers.
 The essay is due at the time you present your film.
 Each member of your group must select a different book

 Final project (20 percent).
 As a class, we will make a film on a historical event in Latin America.
 This will include conducting research on the topic, writing a script, designing costumes, filming the event, and finally editing the film.
-We will present this film to class as our final exam on Wednesday, May 8.

 Read: Donald F. Stevens, "Never Read History Again?
 The Possibilities and Perils of Cinema as Historical Depiction," in Based on a True Story: Latin American History at the Movies, ed.
 Donald F. Stevens (Wilmington, Del: SR Books, 1997), 1-11.